lukaleli/dotenv-check/README.md

 ## What's that?

 This is a simple Node-based command-line tool to check .env file against example file.
-No dependencies! (except Node)
+No dependencies!

 Following script ensures that:
 - example file exists